Laura Hollingbery

 Laura often acts for vulnerable clients with wide-ranging mental health and learning difficulties and her ability to adapt to her clients’ specific needs ensures the court process is made far less daunting for those whom she represents.

-Solicitors often seek to instruct Laura at sentence hearings, as her reassuring manner puts clients at their ease.
-The force of her submissions and the persuasiveness of her delivery in mitigation has resulted in her clients often avoiding prison sentences in cases where custody has seemed inevitable.
+The force of her submissions and the persuasiveness of her delivery in mitigation has resulted in many of her clients avoiding prison sentences in cases where custody has seemed inevitable.

 Defended NF at sentence in respect of 2 offences of Possessing an Air Weapon when Prohibited for Life and Attempted Burglary, the latter conviction after trial.
 The Judge imposed a sentence of 24 months’ imprisonment suspended for 18 months and unpaid work.